oracle-samples/oci-streaming-datasync-sample/README.md

 }
 ```

-This API call will push the streamMessage part of the payload to _DataSyncStream_ .
+This API call will push the streamMe__ssage part of the payload to _DataSyncStream_ .
 The Service Connector which connects _DataSyncStream_  to Functions will get invoked and the associated Task Function ,_ProcessDataStreamFunction_ will read the stream message and process the messages.

 2. Check the target application to see the operations invoked were processed correctly.